mattbal/binary-classifier/README.md

 **Data format.** Each non-empty line corresponds to one input-output pair.
 128 binary values after “im” correspond to the input features (pixel values of a binary image).
 The letter immediately afterwards is the corresponding output label.

-a) Compute the the number of mistakes made during each iteration (1 to 20).
+**a)** Compute the the number of mistakes made during each iteration (1 to 20).

-b) Compute the training accuracy and testing accuracy after each iteration (1 to 20).
+**b)** Compute the training accuracy and testing accuracy after each iteration (1 to 20).

-c) Compute the training accuracy and testing accuracy after 20 iterations with stanard perceptron and averaged perceptron.
+**c)** Compute the training accuracy and testing accuracy after 20 iterations with stanard perceptron and averaged perceptron.

 ## My Solution

 To see my solution, check out the hw.py file and check out the output.txt file for the results of the program.
-Or, you can try running the program for yourself by downloading Python 3 yoursef and running `python3 hw.py` in terminal
+Or, you can try running the program for yourself by downloading Python 3 and running `python3 hw.py` in terminal